elementor/elementor-developers-docs/src/addons/compatibility.md

 }
 ```

 You can add as many compatibility checks as needed.
-If one of the basic requirements fails, the addon won’t run.
+If one of the basic requirements fails, the addon shouldn't run.